topherCantrell/computerarcheology/content/CoCo/Pyramid/Code.md

 # Print Packed Message

 Unpack a message (or multiple packed messages) and print.

+Parameters:
- X = pointer to message structure
+  * X: pointer to message structure

 ```code
 PrintPackedMessage: